 - Silicone - Wikipedia

-In organosilicon and polymer chemistry, a silicone or polysiloxane is a polymer composed of repeating units of siloxane (−O−R2Si−O−SiR2−, where "R" stands for an organic group) They are typically colorless oils or rubber -like substances
+Silicone caulk can be used as a basic sealant against water and air penetration A silicone or polysiloxane is a polymer composed of repeating units of siloxane (−O−R2Si−O−SiR2−, where "R" stands for an organic group) They are typically colorless oils or rubber -like substances Silicones are used in sealants, adhesives, lubricants, medicine, cooking utensils, thermal insulation

 - Silicone | Definition, Composition, Properties, Uses, Facts - Britannica